Wydad de Fès

-Wydad Athletic de Fès is a Moroccan football club currently playing in the Second division.
-The club was founded in 1948 and is located in the town of Fès.
+Wydad Athletic de Fès is a Moroccan football club currently playing in the Botola Pro 2.
+The club was founded in 1948 and is located in the town of Fez.

-Wydad Athletic Club de Fès (W.A.F) were promoted from the 2nd Division in 2008–09.

 WAF

-Wydad Fassi Sports Club is a football/sports club of the Moroccan city of Fès.
+Wydad Fez is a football/sports club of the Moroccan city of Fez.
 This club was founded in 1948, and had for a while fallen on lean times, languishing in the shadows of Division 3 after having been one of the pillars of the national championship first division.
-They are the second Fès team, with the MAS Fès club having more success in recent time.
+They are the second Fez team, with the MAS Fez club having more success in recent time.
 They play in shirt of vertical black and white stripes.

 Stadium

-Their stadium, Complexe Sportif de Fès, is located at the southern end of the road to Sefrou (Trek Sefrou), built in a typical Moroccan style.
-Presentation of use accompanied by technical data, the sports complex of Fès was able to open its doors after much debate on the financing of its facilities.
+Their stadium, Fez Stadium, is located in Fez, built in a typical Moroccan style.
+Presentation of use accompanied by technical data, Fez Stadium was able to open its doors after much debate on the financing of its facilities.
 Located on an area of 40 hectares, the stadium can accommodate 45,000 spectators all seated.
 It has a running track in addition tartan annexes likely to host high-level competitions.
-15 years after first breaking ceremony to launch construction work of this complex, which required an investment of 30 billion centimes (30 million), we are in front of a monument which was only dream.
+15 years after first breaking ceremony to launch construction work of this complex, which required an investment of 30 million dollars, we are in front of a monument which was only dream.